Research

 Featured Study · Randomised Controlled Trial

 What does creatine monohydrate supplementation do to cognition, mood and quality of life in postmenopausal women experiencing subjective cognitive decline?
-The MENOCOG Trial is a randomised controlled trial designed to investigate the feasibility, acceptability and safety of this intervention — and to generate early evidence on whether metabolic support of this kind has a meaningful role in the management of cognitive symptoms during the postmenopause.
+The MENOCOG Trial is a randomised controlled trial designed to investigate the feasibility, acceptability and safety of this intervention — and to generate early evidence on whether metabolic support of this kind has a meaningful role in the management of cognitive symptoms in postmenopausal women.

 Institution Western Sydney University · NICM Health Research Institute